ludwig-ai/ludwig-docs/docs/user_guide/visualizations.md

 - `model_names`
 - `top_n_classes`

-`output_feature_name` needs to be a category.
+`output_feature_name` must name a category feature.
 For each model (in the aligned lists of `test_statistics` and `model_names`) it produces four plots that show the precision, recall and F1 of the model on several classes for the specified `output_feature_name`.

-The first one show the measures on the `n` most frequent classes.
+The first one shows the metrics on the `n` most frequent classes.

 ![Multiclass Multimetric top k](../images/compare_classifiers_multiclass_multimetric_topk.png "Multiclass Multimetric most frequent classes")

-The second one shows the measures on the `n` classes where the model performs the best.
+The second one shows the metrics on the `n` classes where the model performs the best.

 ![Multiclass Multimetric best k](../images/compare_classifiers_multiclass_multimetric_bestk.png "Multiclass Multimetric best classes")

-The third one shows the measures on the `n` classes where the model performs the worst.
+The third one shows the metrics on the `n` classes where the model performs the worst.

 ![Multiclass Multimetric worst k](../images/compare_classifiers_multiclass_multimetric_worstk.png "Multiclass Multimetric worst classes")

-The fourth one shows the measures on all the classes, sorted by their frequency.
-This could become unreadable in case the number of classes is really high.
+The fourth one shows the metrics on all the classes, sorted by their frequency.
+This will become unreadable if the number of classes is too high.

 ![Multiclass Multimetric sorted](../images/compare_classifiers_multiclass_multimetric_sorted.png "Multiclass Multimetric sorted classes")